alpha6z/labwc-tasklist/README.md

 </windowRules>
 ```

-If you want to invoke the tasklist overview on a mouse wheel/middle button press just like on mac os, make sure to add this to your rc.xml
+If you want to invoke this script on a mouse wheel/middle button press just like on mac os, make sure to add the following to your rc.xml
 ```xml
 <mouse>
 <default />